Larger cities, more commuters, more crime? The role of inter-city commuting in the scaling of urban crime

 \begin{sciabstract} Abstract.

-\textnormal{ Cities attract a daily influx of non-resident commuters, reflecting their role in wider urban networks---not as isolated places.
+\textnormal{ Cities attract a daily influx of non-resident commuters, reflecting their roles within wider urban networks---not as isolated places.
 However, it remains unclear how this inter\-connectivity shapes the way crime scales with population, given that larger cities tend to receive more commuters and experience more crime.
-Here, we investigate how inter-city commuting relates to the population--crime \mbox{relationship}.
-We find that larger cities receive proportionately more commuters, which in turn is associated with higher crime levels.
-Specifically, each 1\% increase in inbound commuters corresponds to a 0.32\% rise in theft and 0.20\% rise in burglary, holding population constant.
-We show that models incorporating both population and commuter inflows better explain crime variation than population-only models.
-These findings underscore the importance of considering how cities are connected---not just their population size---in disentangling the population--crime relationship. } \end{sciabstract} \baselineskip1.8em
+In this work, we investigate how inter-city commuting relates to the population--crime \mbox{relationship}.
+We find that larger cities receive proportionately more commuters, which in turn is associated with higher levels of burglary, drug possession, robbery, shoplifting, and theft.
+For example, each 1\% increase in inbound commuters corresponds to a 0.32\% rise in theft and 0.20\% rise in burglary, holding population size constant.
+We demonstrate that models incorporating both population size and commuter inflows explain variation in these offenses better than population-only models.
+Our findings underscore the importance of considering how cities are connected---not just their population size---in disentangling the population--crime relationship. } \end{sciabstract} \baselineskip1.8em